 – Jim Morrison

-Experiment and discover your Hour of Power.
-Then protect it and take advantage of it to give a kick to your productivity.
+Experiment and discover when your Hour of Power is.
+Then protect it and take advantage of that period of heightened clarity and focus to give a kick to your productivity.